zjelveh/zjelveh.github.io/_teaching/ccjs418e.md

  - Are they accurate?
  - Are they fair?
  - Do they lead to intended outcomes? (e.g. Do patrolling decisions lead to lower crime rates, do detention decisions lead to more appearances overall, do they have unintended consequences on labor and eductional outcomes, etc )
- - Can they be improved through the use of administrative data and prediction algorithms.
+ - Can they be improved through the use of administrative data and prediction algorithms?

  At the same time, there is great controversy around the use of algorithms in the criminal justice system.
 Central to this controversy is the fear that data commonly used in these algorithms (e.g. arrest, court, and victimization records) contain human bias, and thus that the predictions from these algorithms will reinforce those biases.